-Credit risk is the risk arising from the fact that a specific counterparty may not be able to fulfil its obligations under contracts relating to financial instruments.
+Credit risk is the risk that a specific counterparty will fail to meet its obligations under financial instrument contracts with the Sub-fund.
 The Sub-fund directly invests in equities and, as a result, is not exposed to significant credit risk.

-The total amount of the maximum credit risk of the Sub-fund is 1,767 (2023: 1,701).
+The total amount of the maximum credit risk of the Sub-fund is 2,399 (2023: 9,773).